 A recognized company leader, he is high up on the roll of honor of large French architectural firms.
 Hospitals, stadiums, universities, research laboratories, tertiary and infrastructure facilities .... his studio in Paris carries out complex large-scale projects.
 Responding to exceptional programs, they all raise academic issues in terms of technicality, functionality and architecture for new-build and for the restructuring of sensitive sites.
 Following the National Institute of Solar Energy (INES) at Chambéry in 2013 – with its dual-geometry roof, natural ventilation and solar-powered air-conditioning – he also designed the CNRS building at Saclay, with a cleanroom having 3,000 m² of useful floor area.

-While the Reims Stadium, the hospital sites at Villeneuve-Saint-Georges and the Édouard-Herriot Hospital in Lyon showed Michel Rémon to be a man of large scale and large sites, the creation of space, proportions, relationship to the site, ground and sky, and the art of roofs guide his writing.
+While the Reims Stadium, the hospital sites at Villeneuve-Saint-Georges, the Édouard-Herriot Hospital in Lyon, but also, the Clinics of Saint-Luc in Brussels, the hospital of Ben Guerir in Morocco or the nanoscience and nanotechnology center at the University of Tel-Aviv in Israel, showed Michel Rémon to be a man of large scale and large sites, the creation of space, proportions, relationship to the site, ground and sky, and the art of roofs guide his writing.
 Attentive to the permanence of architecture, he always returns to context, evoking in turn Casa Malaparte on Capri or Alberti's De pictura.

 Prizes and the Medal of Honor from the French Academy of Architecture (2008) have crowned his works.
 A teacher and consultant architect to the Ministry of Territorial and Sustainable Development, he was also a consultant to the inter-ministerial commission that ensures high-quality public buildings (MIQCP).